 If you don’t care about cricket, this is just an oval with a nice pavilion.
 If you do like cricket, you’ll find it hard not to feel a bit of excitement.
 It’s impossible not to sit by the white picket fence and imagine a young Don Bradman smashing the opposition to all parts of the ground.

 If you go for a walk around the ground and pavilion you will find the Bradman Statue tucked in a courtyard between the museum and the oval change rooms.
 Keep an eye out for the understated commemorative plaques around the ground.
 For example, tucked in a corner across from Bradman’s statue is plain looking bench seat.
 On it is a plaque honouring Ian David Craig – Australia’s youngest test cricketer and captain.
-Cricket nuts will love it!
+Cricket fans will love it!

-If too much Bradman isn’t enough, you must also do the 45 to 60 minute Bradman Walk.
+If too much Bradman isn’t enough, you can also do the 45 to 60 minute Bradman Walk.
 It takes you around the streets of Bowral to 10 Bradman-relevant sites.
 You’ll see where the Bradman family went to church, two of their homes, and the very shop where young Don worked as a real estate agent.
 You’ll also see the Empire Cinema that hosted a farewell event before his first tour of England and Corbett Gardens where the town celebrated his record breaking success.

 The best way to do the tour is to find the Bradman Walk on your phone and use the map and brochure to guide you around town.
 Keep an eye out for the small plaques at each of the sites that confirm you are in the right location.
 It is a fun way to see a bit of Bowral.